koriroys/pakyow-docs/docs/routing/hooks.md

 name: Route Hooks
 ---

 Another use for named functions is as a before, after, or around hook for a route.
-Once defined, hooks will be executed in order with the main route function.
-For example, we could define a `login_required` function that checks for proper authentication:
+Once defined, hooks will be executed in order along with the main route function.
+For example, we could define a `require_auth` function that checks for proper authentication:

     ruby:
-    fn :login_required do
+    fn :require_auth do
       redirect '/' unless session[:user]
     end

-    get 'protected', :before => :login_required
+    get 'protected', :before => :require_auth

     # sending a GET request to '/protected' results in a call order of:
-    #   login_required
+    #   require_auth
     #   main route function

-Though a silly example, we could use the function as an after hook:
+Though a silly example, we could also use the function as an after hook:

     ruby:
-    get 'protected', :after => :login_required
+    get 'protected', :after => :require_auth

     # sending a GET request to '/protected' results in a call order of:
     #   main route function
-    #   login_required
+    #   require_auth

 Multiple hooks of a type are supported and are called in the order defined: